EkardNT/implicit-await/README.md

 }
 ```

 `implicit-await` makes calls to asynchronous functions behave identically to calls to synchronous functions from the point of view of program control flow.
-The intuitive rule that functions complete before they return, which Rust programmers naturally learn from calling synchronous functions, also applies to asynchronous function calls.
+The intuitive rule that *functions complete before they return*, which Rust programmers naturally learn from calling synchronous functions, also applies to asynchronous function calls.
 However, sometimes you have use-cases where you want explicit control over suspension points.
 The `defer!` macro allows you to *defer* awaits so that you can start multiple asynchronous processes in parallel.
 A common example of this use case is making multiple network requests at the same time, then waiting for all of them to complete.

 ```rust
 use implicit_await::defer;